top of page

 Screenshot 2023-07-25 at 5.12.28 PM.png

 Originally a ministry of St. Paul's, the Bremerton Backpack Brigade provides a supplemental food source on weekends for children in need throughout the eight Bremerton Elementary schools, including West Hills Restorative and Catalyst Public schools.
-It's now sending out up to 200 backpacks per week.
+It's now serving over 240 families, feeding 590-plus children each week.

 February